mikalai-hryb/notes/terraform.md

 * `*.tf` files (TF configuration files)
 * `*.tfvars`, `*.auto.tfvars`, `*.tfvars.json`, `*.auto.tfvars.json` variable files
 * `terraform.tfstate` state file if backend is local and only one workspace
-  * this file always for `default` worksapce even if extra workspaces exist
+  * this file always for `default` workspace even if extra workspaces exist
 * `terraform.tfstate.backup` backup state file.
 Terraform forces every state modification command to write a backup file
 * `terraform.tfstate.d/<WORKSPACE NAME>/terraform.tfstate` state files if backend is local and a few extra workspaces are used
 * `tests/*.tftest.hcl` test files